-- Assessment results and interpretations for bi-weekly, universal screeners, and intervention and tutoring assessments will be shared with parents during portfolio conference nights or on an individual basis during parent-teacher conferences - ➤ Individual student reports and interpretation guides will be sent home via the US mail for criterion and norm referenced tests - Progress reports will be sent to parents on a bi-weekly basis and will contain information related to how well each student is performing on the state standards. - 11.
+- Assessment results and interpretations for bi-weekly, universal screeners, and intervention and tutoring assessments will be shared with parents during APTT meetings or on an individual basis during parent-teacher conferences - Individual student reports and interpretation guides will be sent home via the US mail for criterion and norm referenced tests - Progress reports will be sent to parents every 4.5 weeks and will contain information related to how well each student is performing on the state standards. - 11.
 Provisions for the collection and disaggregation of data on the achievement and assessment results of students.

-This year students will take the Georgia Milestones Assessment (2014 was the last year for GCRCT & GCRCT-M).
+This year students will take the Georgia Milestones End-of-Grade Assessment (2014 was the last year for GCRCT & GCRCT-M).
 The Georgia State Department of Education (GaDOE) will provide results to the school disaggregated for all students, by class, grade level and by all sub-groups within the school.
 The score reports provided by the GaDOE will also include data related to how each student performed on the domains within the subject areas of the test.